 Winston Churchill characterizes the mood of England at the time: “The English people felt that their survival and their salvation were bound up for ever with the victory of the Reformed Faith, and they watched with straining, vigilant eyes every episode which marked its advance or misfortune” (291).
 Parliament saw its cause as advancing the Protestant movement at home and abroad.
 Charles saw his opportunity to stitch together the English religious schism.

 Charles first summoned Parliament in May 1625.
 The Commons was filled with “Low Church” Puritans who were skeptical of Charles’s “High Church” Anglicanism.
 They feared his marriage to a practicing Catholic as a betrayal to the country.
 They were also skeptical of his war with Spain and his relationship with the Duke of Buckingham.
 The Duke of Buckingham had persuaded the young king Charles to expand a naval war with Spain off the coast of Cadiz, as part of the Thirty Years War on the Continent, but without sufficient funds from Parliament, the war was an abject failure and it needlessly cost the lives of more than a thousand Englishmen.
 Additionally, Buckingham orchestrated an attack on coastal France in La Rochelle -an attempt to protect and defend the Protestant Huguenots, but this too failed.
 It was a crushing personal loss for Charles.
 English naval support to France had been a condition of his marriage to Henrietta Maria.
 Buckingham now drew the ire of many in Parliament.
 He was viewed as a traitor and a weakling -a feeble relic of the Jacobean era.
 In 1626 Parliament threatened to impeach Buckingham or as Winston Churchill puts it, “…Parliament resolved to unseat the glittering, profuse, incompetent Minister” (293).
 Instead of dismissing Buckingham, Charles dissolved Parliament.
 The Duke of Buckingham was then assassinated.
 He was surprised at a pub while attempted to orchestrate yet another ill-fated military campaign, and was repeatedly stabbed by a disgruntled army officer.
 Upon hearing the news of Buckingham’s death, the English public loudly rejoiced while Charles collapsed into a pool of his own tears.
-The King was inconsolable for two days.
+The King was inconsolable for two whole days.

-Desperate to raise funds but unwilling to deal with an unruly Parliament, Charles sought to bypass Parliament by raising funds via a tonnage and poundage “forced loan” -or what we might call a tax in every other way except in name.
+Desperate to raise funds but unwilling to deal with an unruly Parliament, Charles sought to bypass Parliament by raising funds via a tonnage and poundage “forced loan” -or what we might call a tax in every way except in name.
 Charles took a step too far when the penalty for not paying the tax was imprisonment.
 This affected some of the members of Parliament who were land-owning businessmen.
 When he was compelled to summon Parliament again in 1628 the new Parliament was irate.
-It drew up the Petition of Right, an extraordinary legal document that sought to limit the king’s power by making it illegal for taxes not to be approved by Parliament, and other things like forced imprisonment at the behest of the king.
+It drew up the Petition of Right, an extraordinary legal document that sought to limit the king’s power by making it illegal for taxes not to be approved by Parliament, and other demands like forced imprisonment at the behest of the king.
 Charles initially acquiesced to Parliament’s demands believing a compromise could be made, but they were only just beginning.
 Before the close of business, members forcibly held the Speaker down in his seat until rules could be approved against Catholicism, Arminianism (an anti-Calvinist ideology most closely associated with Richard Montagu -one of Richard’s controversial ecclesiastical appointments), and the tonnage and poundage taxes of Charles.
 This was all too much for the king.
 Charles dissolved Parliament again in 1629 for a fourth time and he attempted to rule without it in what has been called Charles’s “Personal Rule” or the ‘Eleven Years Tyranny.’
 He retaliated by ordering five members of Parliament arrested and imprisoned without trial.
-The unfortunate effect in the eyes of the public was in painting the men as martyrs standing up to a despotic king.
+The unfortunate effect in the eyes of the public was in painting the Parliamentary men as martyrs standing up to a despotic king.

 Despite the Petition of Right, Charles unilaterally instituted another new tax to pay for the money which was unsupported by Parliament.
 For this he dug back into rare feudal tax levies not enacted in centuries, particularly “ship money,” a tax to fund the navy during times of war.
 It was a widely unfavorable move.

 Charles drew further ire among the gentry when he appointed his close associate William Laud to the see of Canterbury.
 Archbishop Laud was viewed with suspicion, perhaps even as a covert Catholic.
 His rigid enforcement of the “Prayer Book” (The Book of Common Prayer) and other “High Church” orthodoxies led to the so-called Bishops War.
 In Scotland there were riots against the “Episcopal” rule of bishops and uniform prayer books.
 The formerly moderate Protestant Presbyterians were radicalized.
 They signed the National Covenant which opposed Charles’s impositions by 1637 (and henceforth they were known as “Covenanters”).
 The “High Church” Anglican formalities were banned.
 Charles badly needed funds and supplies as the conflict with the Scots turned violent.
 He was urged by Archbishop Laud and Thomas Wentworth earl of Strafford (his two closes advisors) to summon Parliament.
-The Scottish rebellion needed to be crushed and Charles was forced to regather Parliament in April 1640 -the so-called “Short Parliament” but funds were refused.
+The Scottish rebellion needed to be crushed and Charles was forced to reconvene Parliament in April 1640 -the so-called “Short Parliament” but funds were refused.
 Furious, Charles dissolved Parliament a mere three weeks later.
 When the Scots invaded England and claimed large swaths of Northumberland, Charles was forced to reassemble Parliament yet again before the end of the year, the so-called “Long Parliament”.

-By now the leader of the anti-royal Puritan faction in Parliament was John Pym, a Puritan leader who believed Charles was part of Catholic conspiracy to subvert the country.
+By now the leader of the anti-royal Puritan faction in Parliament was John Pym, a Puritan leader who believed Charles was part of a Catholic conspiracy to subvert the country.
 Pym had no intention of contrition with Charles.
 With the threat of war with the Scots on his doorstep, Charles swallowed his pride and acquiesced to Parliament’s demands.
 They abolished his ship money tax, any other illegal taxes, made it law that Parliament should be summoned every three years, and should not be dissolved without consent.
 The most fateful of their demands was for the arrest of the unpopular advisor to the king, the earl of Stafford.
 Feeling his hands were tied, Charles reluctantly gave up Strafford to his enemies, eventually reluctantly signing the death warrant for Stafford “Black Tom” in 1641.
 The Bill of Attainder for Stafford ordered his execution.
-Of this betrayal Winston Churchill says “This was the agony of Charles’s life, to which none of his other sufferings could compare… Charles made the surrender which haunted him to the last moment of his life ” (308).
+Of this betrayal Winston Churchill says “This was the agony of Charles’s life, to which none of his other sufferings could compare… Charles made the surrender which haunted him to the last moment of his life “ (308).
 It was a decision Charles would come to believe he would be punished for.
 The whole of the Tudor system which the Stuarts had inherited was shaken to its core.
 How could one of the highest ranking noblemen fall victim to the whims of Parliament?
 The events were shocking.
-Charles’s betrayal of Stafford lost his support in Ireland as well.
+Charles’s betrayal of Stafford lost him support in Ireland as well.

 After the drama with Stafford, Parliament issued the Great Remonstrance which detailed a list of abuses of the king.
 They threatened to take over the army and impeach Charles’s wife.
 By now Henrietta Maria was urging Charles to respond to a Parliament run amok.
 Charles hit back with accusations of treason against five members of the Commons, among them John Pym and John Hampton.
-Charles demanded the arrest certain members of Parliament.
+Charles demanded the arrest of certain members of Parliament.
 Charles attempted a coup of Parliament in January 1642 with some 400 cavaliers but by then his enemies had fled the floor.
 They had been covertly warned in advance of the king’s arrival.
 Looking around the room Charles muttered, “I see that the birds are flown.”
 It was an unprecedented situation, no English monarch had ever entered the House of Commons before.
 When he departed, Charles feared for his family’s life, Charles arranged for his queen to be exiled in Holland after Parliament threatened to impeach the queen.
 Pym enlisted an army, the first army ever conscripted by Parliament, and Charles built up his forces against the ‘traitorous’ Commons.
 It was the start of war.

 The English Civil War